 Dinner is ideally significantly smaller and lighter than lunch.
 Soups and stews are often a wonderful choice because they are warm and nourishing, even when light.
 A smaller serving of lunch can often work, too.
 For some, especially when weight loss is indicated, it’s best to forego dinner altogether in favor of a healthy breakfast and lunch, or to eat a more substantial breakfast and make dinner the ultra-light meal of the day.
 Try:

-- Dal soup with sautéed asparagus, and a small serving of basmati rice.
+- Red lentils with basil and a small serving of basmati rice.

-- Potato leek soup with a small salad and a stimulating dressing—like tamari ginger.
+- Potato leek soup with a small salad and a stimulating dressing, like lemon-ginger.

 Specific Kapha-Pacifying Foods